boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 This section defines the set of attributes that are included in an NRLP blob:

 D:
-: 1-bit flag which indicates the direction on which to apply the enclosed polciy.
+: 1-bit flag which indicates the direction on which to apply the enclosed policy.
 : When set to "1", this flag indicates that this policy is for network-to-host direction.
 : When set to "0", this flag indicates that this policy is for host-to-network direction.

+E:
+: When set to "1", this flag indicates the presence of Excess Information Rate (EIR).
+: When set to "0", this flag indicates that EIR is not present.

+P:
+: When set to "1", this flag indicates the presence of Peak Information Rate (PIR).
+: When set to "0", this flag indicates that PIR is not present.

+U:
+: Unassigned bit.

 Scope:
-: 7-bit field which specifies whether the policy is per host, per subscriber, etc.
+: 4-bit field which specifies whether the policy is per host, per subscriber, etc.
 : The following values are supported:

   + "0": Subscriber